CoderDojo/cp-zen-frontend/README.md

 ### Running with UI

 To run Cypress tests with the Cypress UI (good for debugging issues), you will first need to run the front end by running `yarn start`, then simply run.
-You may need to run `yarn start-with-mocks` to stub out api end points the frontend requires.

 ```
 yarn cypress:open